geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 - Trigger a rebuild if project documentation changes
 - Develop our theme rapidly with minimal dependencies

+The same can be done when using GitHub pages, except for triggering a new build if a single repository is updated.
+You could run a github action daily or hourly so the site gets refreshed every day, or you could run the deploy script manually in the main repository.

 If needed, I could still create a docker image with Hugo, Go, Node and npm inside but that's something for the future as well.

 Enjoy.

 ## Resources

-At the time of writing the theme and main website code can be viewed at the [website](https://github.com/xtreamwayz/website) repository and the imported project modules are in the [xtreamwayz](https://github.com/xtreamwayz) namespace.
-The generated documentation is available [online](https://xtreamwayz.netlify.com/).
+The theme and main source code can be viewed at the [xtreamwayz.github.io](https://github.com/xtreamwayz/xtreamwayz.github.io) repository and the imported project modules are in the [xtreamwayz](https://github.com/xtreamwayz) namespace.
+The generated documentation is available [online](https://xtreamwayz.github.io/).